Read the First Chapter from ‘The Marvels’ By Brian Selznick

 From The Marvels by Brian Selznick, Scholastic Press © (2015) by Brian Selznick, used with permission.

-One thought on “Read the First Chapter from ‘The Marvels’ By Brian Selznick
+One response to “Read the First Chapter from ‘The Marvels’ By Brian Selznick”

 Leave a Reply